prestodb/presto/presto-docs/src/main/sphinx/functions/math.rst

     Compute the Chi-square cdf with given df (degrees of freedom) parameter:  P(N < value; df).
     The df parameter must be a positive real number, and value must be a non-negative real value (both of type DOUBLE).

+.. function:: gamma_cdf(shape, scale, value) -> double

+    Compute the Gamma cdf with given shape and scale parameters:  P(N < value; shape, scale).
+    The shape and scale parameters must be positive real numbers.
+    The value must be a real value on the interval [0, 1].

 .. function:: laplace_cdf(mean, scale, value) -> double

     Compute the Laplace cdf with given mean and scale parameters:  P(N < value; mean, scale).